Not every holiday goes off flawlessly and no doubt many of you will be able to relate to at least one of the four “misses” we’ve identified below:

 2. Electrified Lodging – Another mountain cabin, this one found on HomeAway, also made our “worst lodging” list.
 While it didn’t involve any sharp objects, it did entail some rather shocking experiences.
 The entire upstairs seemed to be electrified, and any contact with a bed, a lamp or even a wall led to a powerful shock.
 In fact, my husband thinks he may have been electrocuted as he went to plug in a floor lamp.
 The shock was so strong he felt as if it traveled right to his heart.
 He recovered fairly quickly, but the fearful look in his eyes was one I’ll never forget.
 Later that evening, he fell down the stairs, but quickly bounced right back up.
 My son kept referring to this Big Bear cabin as a haunted house, saying it almost seemed as if my husband was pushed down the stairs.
 Again, our weekend away turned out fine, and we’ll have happy memories of our time on the mountain for years to come.
 But after the first night of shock and awe, we decided to spend as little time upstairs as possible.

 3. Mad Dad Motel – One thing I’ve learned is that Spanish fathers do not like their daughters to come home after curfew, and this was quite apparent in the hostel where we spent three nights in beautiful Sevilla, Spain.
 The owner’s daughter returned to the house late one night, only to find that her father had locked her out.
-For the next several hours, we were privy to a conversation that I can’t get out of my mind.
-The daughter repeatedly begged her father to let her in, imploring him to unlock the door over a timespan that seemed like hours on that rainy Spring night.
-Bu the father steadfastly refused.
-At some point I fell asleep amidst the argument, which was happening right outside our window.
-I’m not sure what the outcome was, but we suffered through a rather sleepless night.
+For the next several hours, the daughter repeatedly begged her father to let her in, imploring him to unlock the door over a timespan that seemed like hours on that rainy Spring night.
+But the father steadfastly refused.
+At some point I fell asleep in spite of the fact that the argument was happening right outside our window.
+I’m not sure what the outcome was, but it was a very sleepless night.
 Sevilla was magical, however, and the hostel by no means took away from our wonderful trip.